-This newer South Yarra location is more spacious than its sibling, meaning more of the same central Vietnamese-inspired food and drinks that keep the Balaclava spot jam-packed most nights of the week.
+The South Yarra location is more spacious than its sibling, meaning more of the same central Vietnamese-inspired food and drinks that keep the Balaclava spot jam-packed most nights of the week.

 Mopho Canteen’s pho – its specialty – is sweet, dark and rich, thanks to a generous amount of bone marrow used to cook the broth.
-There are five kinds including pho bo tai (rare beef) and a vegan, vegetable-heavy pho chay.
+There are five kinds on offer, including pho bo tai (rare beef) and a vegan, vegetable-heavy pho chay.

-The menu also includes beef-brisket banh mi, pork spring rolls with nuoc cham and fresh herbs, and salads such as a seared-tuna option with green papaya and lime dressing.
+The menu also includes beef-brisket banh mi, pork spring rolls with nuoc cham and fresh herbs, and salads such as a seared tuna option with green papaya and lime dressing.